 Some primary schools are designated as specially resourced for Autism, Hearing Impairment, Complex MLD or BESD.

-These schools receive an additional resource in the form of a "lump sum" to support their additional responsibilities.
-Resource provision is currently being reviewed as part of the SEND review.
+These schools receive an additional Other Funding Available resource in the form of a "lump sum" to support their additional responsibilities.
+Resource provision is currently being reviewed as part of the special educational needs and disabilities review.

-Other Budgets for use at School Action and School Action Plus
+Other Budgets for use at School Action and School Action Plus for SEN